If you have an accident at work because your employer did not keep you safe, you can make a claim for personal injury compensation.

 At Co-op Legal Services, our Personal Injury Lawyers know how important it is for you to have clear legal advice without the jargon.
 We offer free legal advice about work accidents and industrial illness so you can make informed decisions about making a work accident claim.

-With a No Win No Fee agreement from Co-op Legal Services, all your legal fees are covered, win or lose.
 As part of the Co-op our values of openness, honesty, social responsibility and caring for others are core to the service we provide.